-Strategic direction 3.1.
+Strategic Direction 3.1.
 Progressively develop, implement and keep under review an adaptive, practical and technically feasible regulatory framework, based on best environmental practices, for the protection of the marine environment from harmful effects which may arise from activities in the Area.

-Strategic direction 3.2.
-Develop, implement and keep under review regional environmental assessments and management plans for all mineral provinces in the Area where exploration or exploitation is taking place to ensure sufficient protection of the marine environment as required by, inter alia, article 145 and Part XII of the Convention.
+Strategic Direction 3.2.
+Develop, implement and keep under review regional environmental assessments and management plans for all mineral provinces in the Area where exploration is taking place.

-Strategic direction 3.3.
-Ensure public access to environmental information, including environmental information from contractors, and participation by stakeholders, as appropriate.
+Strategic Direction 3.3.
+Ensure public access to environmental information.

-Strategic direction 3.4.
-Develop scientifically and statistically robust monitoring programmes and methodologies to assess the potential risk for activities in the Area to interfere with the ecological balance of the marine environment.
+Strategic Direction 3.4.
+Develop scientifically and statistically robust monitoring programmes and methodologies to assess the potential for activities in the Area to interfere with the ecological balance of the marine environment.